 24. Attend a Nighttime Market or Event

 For a summer date idea that won’t break the bank, visit a local nighttime street festival or art walk after dark.
 Try the Thornton Park District's monthly Wine & Art Walk on the 2nd Thursday of each month for drink samples and art along the way.
-Or, find food truck fare and adult beverages every Tuesday at Tasty Takeover in The Milk District and peruse goods from local artisans at the TPD Thursday Night Market.
+Or, find food truck fare and adult beverages every Tuesday at Tasty Takeover in The Milk District.

 25. Embark on a Drive Thru Safari